AWegnerGitHub/awegnergithub.github.io-content/2024_06_20_update_wled_ericsity_0141.md

 ## Update to 0.14.x

-From the Security & Updates page, it makes sense to try and perform and update.
+From the Security & Updates page, it makes sense to try and perform an update.
 If you click "Manual OTA Update" you'll notice that only version `0.13.3` is available via this link though.
 It's time to do a manual update!

 I am utilizing the [MoonModules branch][6] because the README for the default install says that changes should be made against this branch.